Myckel-35/django-tutorials/README.md

   - List models in a view
   - Use some filter on Model-search like exact, contains, case-insensitive
   - Use locals() for render() in your View instead of giving a hash
+  - Filter vs. Get
+  - A page for an object (show project)